copernicus-mogley/zkav.club/recording-station/licensing/README.md

 Hello, World!

-Welcome to our Zero-knowledge Audiovisual Club [Recording Station](https://zkav.club/recording-station).
+Welcome to our [Zk Av Club Recording Station](https://zkav.club/recording-station).
 By stepping up to the mic and cameras, you’re giving consent to be recorded and to the simple terms below.
 No signatures, no forms—just vibes and clarity.

 ## What you’re doing